s-shailja/shailja.github.io/blog.md

 layout: default
 ---
 ## Big Ideas Finalist
-Our team has been selected as a finalist in the 2018-2019 Big Ideas Contest in the Connected Communities category organized by UC Berkley!
-We are among approximately 50 teams selected for the final round of this yearlong innovation contest.
+Our team has been selected as a finalist in the 2018-2019 Big Ideas Contest organized by UC Berkley in the Connected Communities category.
+We are among the 50 teams selected for the final round of this yearlong innovation contest.
 We have prototyped the technology and tested it for one specific use case.
-We are excited to work under the big ideas mentorship to map out the business model and logistical requirements.
+We are excited to work under the Big Ideas mentorship to map out the business model and logistical requirements.

 ## Santa Monica Pier